What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 - When your house sells the sale goes through in the normal way.
 The developer will help to deal with any problems, liaise with solicitors and conveyancers and manage the chain if there is one.

-You’ll need a solicitor or conveyancer to work for you as with any house sale and purchase.
+You’ll need a solicitor or conveyancer to help with the exchange and completion process, as with any house sale and purchase.
 As soon as the sale of your old house and the purchase of your new house completes you’ll be able to move.

 Why Developers and Builders Offer Assisted Move

-While developers and builders say that they offer these schemes to make things easy for house buyers assisted move also benefits them too.
-When a new build house or plot is sold on an assisted move scheme the buyer is more committed and the sale is generally less likely to fall through.
+When a new-build house or plot is sold on an assisted move scheme the buyer is more committed and the sale is generally less likely to fall through.
 The sale may go through more quickly meaning the developer will receive the money to recoup their investment sooner too.

 How Long Does an Assisted Move Take?